Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Colonel Rogers, who was a veteran of the War of 1812, educated his children in New York and possessed a large personal library.
 His daughter Arminda was believed to have tutored Ann Rutledge of New Salem, using Kirkham's Grammar and Blair's Rhetoric.

 In July 1836 Lincoln began a series of 10 speaking engagements in Athens and nearby communities as part of his re-election campaign for the Illinois legislature.
-In 1841 he represented Rogers in a bid to re-possess the general store building when the second owner defaulted on his payments.
+In 1841 he represented Rogers in a bid to re-possess the general store building when the second owner defaulted on the payments.

 Restoration of the building began in 1972.
 It became a museum with a post office and general store on the first floor.
 Upstairs, visitors can see dioramas depicting the history of the building and Lincoln's early connections to the area.
 The banquet room features a large oil painting by the late artist Lloyd Ostendorf showing Lincoln in formal dress toasting his colleagues.
 The basement contains some period artifacts.